-But, what about when some of all of you work remotely, and rarely (if ever!) see your coworkers?
+But, what about when some of all of you work virtually, and rarely (if ever!) see your coworkers?
 How can you build and maintain a viable professional and personal relationship online?
 Here are 5 virtual team building activities that work:

 65% of remote employees report that they have never had a team building session.
 Here are some virtual team building activities that make the seemingly impossible task of getting and keep remote employees bonded easier to reach.

 1) Don’t cut the Chit-Chat